Little Bit of Snow

 Jones donated the song to the 1986 Anti-Heroin Project charity album, It's a Live-In World.
 The use of the word snow in the lyrics referred to cocaine.
 It was the first of Jones' singles to be released on cassette.
-While not a huge success in the UK charts the track did reach top 40 in Ireland.
+While not a huge success in the UK sales charts the track did reach number 30 in Ireland.
 The 12" contains two orchestral versions of Hide and Seek and Hunger for the Flesh, which were recorded at Abbey Road studios.